 Victorian Government secondary schools have been operating specific programs at authorised schools for gifted students since 1980.
 These have been known as Select Entry Accelerated Learning (SEAL) schools.
 The Academy of Accredited SEAL Schools (TAASS) has been established to maintain this tradition to enable groups of like minded students to develop academically, socially and emotionally.
 The SEAL Academy follows Gagné's model for the definition of gifted and talented students.

 The Department of Education in Victoria ceased accreditation of SEAL schools in 2014.
 Since then, the SEAL Academy has implemented its own accreditation scheme.
 SEAL Academy schools seek accreditation every three years by undergoing a thorough review process undertaken by independent educators.
 This ensures that parents and students can have confidence that SEAL Academy schools provide quality and leading edge programs to their group of gifted students.

 To gain entry into the SEAL program of a SEAL Academy school, students must achieve high performance results in an entrance exam.
 Students who wish to undertake the SEAL program in a particular school year, must sit for the entrance test the year before.
-The entrance exam takes place at each school at varying dates.
-A list of entrance exam dates for each SEAL Academy school is provided.
+The entrance exam takes place at each school at varying dates – refer to the respective SEAL Academy school websites.